State agencies decline interviews after report reveals mistakes during snowy nightmare on I-95 - NewsBreak

 Despite the message, many drivers said they never saw those supplies as they ran out of food, water and gasoline.
 State officials said weather conditions made it impossible to reach much of the highway.

-The report furthered, “VDEM had reservations about sending the message as it believed it was not accurate.”
+The report further stated that “VDEM had reservations about sending the message as it believed it was not accurate.”

 OSIG told the state to identify which agency would be responsible for this task in the future.